Dubai, United Arab Emirates, 14 June 2020

 - Brazil remains largest exporter of F&B products to the MENA region

-Dubai, United Arab Emirates, 14 June 2020 – Dubai Airport Freezone Authority (DAFZA) has signed a Memorandum of understanding (MoU) with the Arab-Brazilian Chamber of Commerce (CCAB) with the aim of on boarding the Chamber as an HTMC service partner, during a webinar held by CCAB on June 10.
-The MoU signing ceremony was attended by Ms. Amna Lootah, DAFZA’s assistant director-general, and Mr. Rubens Hannun, CCAB president, in addition to officials from both sides.
+– Dubai Airport Freezone Authority (DAFZ) has signed a Memorandum of understanding (MoU) with the Arab-Brazilian Chamber of Commerce (CCAB) with the aim of on boarding the Chamber as an HTMC service partner, during a webinar held by CCAB on June 10.
+The MoU signing ceremony was attended by Ms. Amna Lootah, DAFZ’s assistant director-general, and Mr. Rubens Hannun, CCAB president, in addition to officials from both sides.

 Speaking during the ceremony, Ms. Lootah commented: “The economies of Brazil and the UAE are highly complementary and show potential for significant cooperation in several trade and investment sectors, which are still unexplored or only partially developed.
 The UAE is the third-largest Arab trade partner and the second one in the Middle East for Brazil and there is a collaborative will to increase trade and investment between the two countries.